crowdsecurity/crowdsec-docs/crowdsec-docs/unversioned/console/am-i-under-attack.md

-These inputs will contain a link to the alert page of the Console to get a precise overview giving the possibility to assess the situation and quickly react accordingly.
+These inputs will contain a link to the alert page of the Console, with the predefined filters to quickly get a precise overview.
+This sanitized overview gives the possibility to assess the situation and react accordingly.